 In a world rife with cruelty, the leather industry stands out as a particularly awful.

-Admittedly, it’s hard to talk about leather without graphic detail.
 There’s not enough sugar in the world to coat what these animals go through in the name of a product that most people can live without.
-That being said, here are nine things you probably didn’t know about leather (but will wish you did).
+That being said, here are nine things you probably didn’t know about the industry (but will wish you did).

 9 Things You Didn’t Know About Leather But Wish You Did

 Leather is animal flesh; it’s the literal skin of a dead animal.

 A partial list of animals slaughtered for their skins includes cows, horses, pigs, ostriches, cats, dogs, snakes and other lizards, alligators, crocodiles, zebras, bison, deer, eels, seals, sharks, and more.

 Cats and dogs are commonly used to make leather in China, even when advertised as coming from a cow or a pig.